Charles Lindsay: Carbon

 Over the last decade Charles Lindsay has been exploring the micro- and macrocosms of the universe through the most elemental components of photography: surface, emulsion, and light.
 The cameraless works in Carbon form a world unto themselves, referencing the essence of life—animal, vegetal, and mineral—on this planet, and imagining possible connections with intelligence systems known and unknown.

 Lindsay’s Carbon images have been featured in numerous publications and exhibitions; were recognized through a Guggenheim fellowship; and, through conversations with Dr. Jill Tarter, led to his appointment as the first Artist in Residence (AIR) at the SETI Institute.
-Lindsay is now the SETI Institute’s AIR Program Director, creating a hybrid platform for artists to engage astro-scientists.
-Works from Carbon are featured at MassMoCA in the group exhibition Explode Every Day: An Inquiry into the Phenomena of Wonder, on view through October 2016.
+Lindsay was the SETI Institute’s fir AIR Program Director, creating a hybrid platform for artists to engage with astro-scientists.
+Works from Carbon were featured at MassMoCA in 2016 in the group exhibition Explode Every Day: An Inquiry into the Phenomena of Wonder, and are permanently installed in the residential tower of Cornell Tech on Roosevelt Island in New York City.

 Charles Lindsay is a multidisciplinary artist interested in technology, ecosystems, semiotics, and esoteric forms of humor.
 He creates immersive environments, sound installations, sculptures built from salvaged aerospace and biotech equipment, videos, and photographs.
 Educated as an exploration geologist, Lindsay worked as a photojournalist in southeast Asia before embracing the possibilities of the digital revolution in his current artistic practice.
 Lindsay is a Guggenheim Fellow, and recipient of the Robert Rauschenberg Residency, among other accolades.
 Lindsay’s work has been profiled by NPR, CNN International, Motherboard and Wired online, and has appeared in many international magazines including the New York Times Magazine, Blind Spot, Aperture, Audubon, Parabola, Orion, and GEO. www.charleslindsay.com